PSESS2020/Vimsu_prototype/README.md

 Moderators have the following privileges during a conference:

 1. They have the right to use commands through the `RoomChat` and through the `LectureChat`.
-After you granted yourself moderator rights, you can see all commands by typing in `\help` in the `RoomChat` of the current room.
+After you granted yourself moderator rights, you can see all commands by typing in `\help` in the respective `Chat`.

 2. They can join any lectures any time before the lecture ends, even if the maximum number of listeners is already exceeded.